-SFRS(I) 13:93(d), 97
+SFRS(I) 13:93(b), (d),

 The fair values above are determined based on cash flows analyses, discounted at market borrowing rates of a similar instrument which management expects to be available to the Group.
-At 31 December 2021, market borrowing rates of 4% (2020: 3.5%) has been applied.
+At 31 December 2022, market borrowing rates of 4% (2021: 3.5%) has been applied.
+The fair values are within level 2 of the fair value hierarchy.